 The Standard Chartered Manhattan Card has been around a long time – from the days when it was too expensive for most Singaporeans to holiday in New York.
-(Makes you wonder if somewhere in New York people are using a credit card that’s been branded as a Singapore Card, eh?)
+It’s also one of the more attractive cashback credit cards in Singapore for high spenders, offering a 3% cash rebate as long as you meet the minimum spending requirement of $3,000.

-As long as you spend at least $3,000 in a calendar month, you will get 3% cashback on all eligible purchases.
+With the Manhattan Card, as long as you hit the minimum spending requirement of $3,000 in a calendar month, you will get 3% cashback on all eligible purchases.
 That includes local and overseas transactions, online and offline.
 It also includes online bill payments and things like school fees – great for family breadwinners.

 Considering that a $3,000 expense will typically burst the cap of most high cashback credit cards, the StanChart Manhattan could give you better returns on your expensive one-off purchases.